P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Spontaneous Combustion

-If Bank 2 of your engine produces more exhaust fumes and particulates than it should, it’s throwing all of this through the catalytic converter.
+If Bank 2 of your engine produces more exhaust gases and particulates than it should, it’s throwing all of this through the efficient converter.

 No matter how efficient your catalytic converter is, it can’t react with all this material.

 The result?
-The Bank 2 downstream readings won’t be as low as the ECU expects.
+The Bank 2 downstream readings won’t be as small as the ECU expects.

 Inefficient combustion could be caused by the following: